OCC commencement speaker shares path to success

 That goal would change quickly for Turo.

-“I’ve been touch by so many people here, that I am leaving here with a whole other mission and it’s to give back to the community,” said Turo.
+“I’ve been touched by so many people here, that I am leaving here with a whole other mission and it’s to give back to the community,” said Turo.

 Words you don’t typically hear from a student.
 But Turo isn’t your typical student and his journey is much different than his classmates.
 He’s 38 and graduated from Corcoran High School in 2002.